citp/privacy-policy-historical/g/ga/gam/gamestarmechanic.com.md

 ### Ownership of data

-As noted in the [Terms of Service](http://gamestarmechanic.com/about/tos/), your use of Gamestar does not confer upon you any Intellectual Property rights in Gamestar.
-This includes not conferring upon you any ownership rights to personal data about you.
-All data in Gamestar, including data you originally provided to us, is the property of E-Line Media.
+As noted in the [Terms of Service](https://gamestarmechanic.com/about/tos/), your use of Gamestar does not confer upon you any ownership or intellectual property rights in Gamestar or to its Content.
+All Content in Gamestar, including data about you, with the sole exception of your User Content, as defined in the Terms of Service, is the property of E-Line Media or its respective rights holder(s).

 ### How to contact us

-If you have questions or concerns regarding this Privacy Policy, you can contact us via email at [](http://gamestarmechanic.com/help/report) or at
+If you have questions or concerns regarding this Privacy Policy, you can contact us via email at [](https://gamestarmechanic.com/help/report) or at

 Gamestar Mechanic
 c/o E-Line Media